sandeep-machiraju/home-assignment-1/README.md

 ## Questions?

-If you have any questions or need clarification, please reach out to [INSERT CONTACT EMAIL].
+If you have any questions or need clarification, please reply to same thread.
 We're happy to help!

 Good luck, and we look forward to seeing your work! 🏡